mdbootstrap/TW-Elements-React/README.md

 mdb login
 ```

-3. Initialize a project and choose **Tailwind Elements React** from the list:
+3. Initialize a project and choose **TW Elements React** from the list:

 ```
 mdb init tw-elements-react